 Common Places You Can Find Termites

-First, termites live just about everywhere.
+First, they live just about everywhere, so you can find termites if you know where to look.
 If there is warmth, moisture, and food, it will make a suitable living environment for termites.
-It doesn’t take that much to please termites and there is always plenty of wood for them to eat.
+Also, it doesn’t take that much to please termites and there is always plenty of wood for them to eat.

 Termites are one of the insects that have been ruling this planet since before the dinosaurs.
 You have to give them credit for keeping all the dead trees on this planet cleaned up.